BinZhengStudio/IndustryBase/README.md

 **English (en-US)** | [简体中文 (zh-CN)](/README.zh-CN.md)

-## Suspension of project maintenance

-This project is currently on maintenance hold and is expected to resume updates on June 9, 2024.

 ## Introductions

 This mod is a Minecraft industrial mod, but currently has only simple elements.